 Cheek Filler Complications that Prolongs Pain

-Hyaluronic acid is a natural substance found in most cheek fillers.
+HA is a natural substance found in most cheek fillers.
 The likelihood of having an adverse reaction to cheek filler is very slim and unusual.
 However, risk factors may play an important role in experiencing complications after a cheek filler treatment.

 Prolonged pain may be a symptom of any of these complications: